AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 ## Product Scope

 ### Target user profile

 * Involved in a business that sells goods (i.e. physical products).
   * This business is a for-profit business.
   * This business sells a variety of goods.
+  * This business is not a large business with a single outlet. (e.g. mini-mart / cafe)
 * Prefer desktop applications over other types.
 * Prefer typing over using a mouse to navigate menus.
 * Has the ability to type reasonably fast and accurately.
 * Is used to handling CLI applications.

 ### Value Proposition

 Busyness Manager can manage the inventory of a business in a faster and more organised way than a typical GUI-driven application.
 Moreover, it is cheaper to run and maintain, compared to other inventory management applications in the market.